Hampton University: "The Marching Force" marching band

 Pirate athletics are supported by a plethora of groups, including "The Marching Force" Marching Band.
 The marching band has appeared at several notable events, including a Barack Obama Presidential Inauguration parade in Washington, DC.
 "The Force" was chosen out of a large pool of applicants to participate in the parade as the representative for the state of Virginia.
-"The Force" is complemented by the "Ebony Fire" all-women danceline, as well as "Silky", the flag team, and as of 2018, "Shimmering Sapphire Elegance" the majorette team.
+"The Force" is complemented by the "Ebony Fire" all-women danceline, as well as "Silky", the flag team, and as of 2018, "Shimmering Sapphire Elegance", the majorette team.

+Greek life

+Hampton University has over 15 Greek letter organizations, including the National Pan-Hellenic Council organizations.